kevonc/kevoncheung.com/content/articles/20210228-cohort-based-learning.md

 In the next few years, we'll see an influx of these cohort-based communities, with smaller groups embedded inside large communities.
 And they will be mainly in two categories: learning and working.

 Learning together as a cohort
 Learning is part of our daily lives, so the education space is moving fast to adopt this model.
-Companies like OnDeck and Gagan's new company are both making cohorts their core offerings to group students together to learn.
+Companies like <a href="https://www.beondeck.com/">OnDeck</a> and <a href="https://twitter.com/gaganbiyani/status/1326948549779742732">Gagan's new company</a> are both making cohorts their core offerings to group students together to learn.

 In each cohort, there is a sense of belonging and students get to know every single classmate.
 They keep each other accompanied and accountable to work through a traditionally lonely learning experience.
 A good percentage of students stay in touch afterward, and that forms a powerful network that is equivalent to an MBA group.

 This style of learning has been popular in education for a while, and it is not surprising to see that it recreates the traditional classroom experience.

 I run a small, cozy #BuildingInPublic Support Group on Twitter.
-If you're interested, say hi to me here.
+If you're interested, <a href="https://x.com/MeetKevon">say hi to me here</a>.

 Working together as a cohort
 Compared to learning, working together as a cohort is a completely new concept.
 Mainly because it requires significant changes from our current approach of working.